anseki/readline-sync/README.md

 email = readlineSync.questionEMail([query[, options]])
 ```

-Display the `query` to the user if it's specified, and then accept only a valid e-mail address, and then return it after an Enter key was pressed.
+Display a `query` to the user if it's specified, and then accept only a valid e-mail address, and then return it after an Enter key was pressed.

 The `query` is handled the same as that of the [`question`](#question) method.
 The default value of `query` is `'Input e-mail address :'`.

 *Note:* The valid e-mail address requirement is a willful violation of [RFC5322](http://tools.ietf.org/html/rfc5322), this is defined in [HTML5](http://www.w3.org/TR/html5/forms.html).
 This works enough to prevent the user mistaking.
-If you want to change it, spefify [`limit`](#limit) option.
+If you want to change it, specify [`limit`](#limit) option.

 For example: